-The goal of behavioural-based approaches is to encourage appropriate behaviours through their reinforcement and ignore behaviours that can limit the functional independence of the child.
+The goal of behavioral-based approaches is to encourage appropriate behaviors through their reinforcement and ignore behaviors that can limit the functional independence of the child.

-Applied behavioural analysis (ABA) is one such approach in which basic and complex skills are taught using discrete trial teaching.
-Skills are broken down into small steps and each step is taught, using prompting and positive reinforcement, until it is mastered before going on to the next step of the skill (Harris & Delmolino, 2002).
+Applied behavioral analysis (ABA) is one such approach that teaches basic and complex skills using discrete trial teaching.
+The method breaks skills down into small steps and teaches each step using prompting and positive reinforcement until kids achieve mastery before going on to the next step of the skill (Harris & Delmolino, 2002).

-Although ABA is a very popular means to perform therapy on children who are on the spectrum, it has been met with some criticism.
+ABA is a very popular therapy for children on the spectrum, but it is a target for some criticism.

 Six Key Milestones to Floortime Play Therapy